The Great Orchestra of Christmas Charity Foundation is a public benefit organisation registered under Polish law.

 - Children's oncology

-- Providing equipment for an adequate and dignified care of the elderly patients
+- Providing equipment for adequate and dignified care of elderly patients

-Apart from purchasing equipment for Polish hospitals we have initiated and finance five medical programmes.
-They are:
+Apart from purchasing equipment for Polish hospitals, we have initiated and financed eight medical programmes.

 We also aim to introduce CPR and first aid lessons for children in primary schools across the country.

-Come summer, we organise the largest, free open-air festival in Europe: Woodstock Festival Poland.
+Come summer, we organise the largest, non-commercial, open-air festival in Europe - Pol'and'Rock Festival, formerly known as Woodstock Festival Poland.

 What makes us proud?